Welcome to the ULTIMATE travel guide to Bulgaria.

 - Your music liking will be fulfilled.
 From casual pubs and elegant piano bars to noisy rock clubs and pulsating discos, you’ll find a place to dance the night away.
 Guaranteed.

-- Sofia has one of the best nightlives in Europe, and the world.
+- Sofia has one of the best nightlives in Europe and the world.
 The vibrant, vivacious, and voluptuous capital of Bulgaria offers to its many locals and tourists some of the best bars and clubs not only in Europe but in the world.
+Visiting Sofia, but not sure where to go?
+Join the Sofia Pub Crawl for a bar tour and discover some of the best pubs and clubs in town!

 - Don’t worry about the party stopping at midnight.
 Most clubs and discos in Bulgaria stay open until early morning.
 In summertime, most seaside party venues are open non-stop.